 Enforcement: All employees, volunteers, and Business Associates of Provident must adhere to this policy.
 Provident will not tolerate violations of this policy.
 Violation of this policy is grounds for disciplinary action, up to and including termination of employment, professional discipline, and criminal prosecution, in accordance with Provident sanction policy and personnel rules and regulations.

-After reading pages 1-4, sign the corresponding sections of the Signature Page.
+After reading the Notice of Privacy Practice, initial the corresponding section of the Signature Page.

 Statement of Confidentiality